kolbytn/holodeck-baselines/README.md

 ## Usage

 Run `main.py` to start training on a task.
+The `scenario` option takes either a scenario associated with a holodeck package you have already installed on your machine or a path to a scenario json file that specifies the `package_name`.
+In the latter case, the package will be installed automatically.
+Remember to set `cuda_idx` to an int (eg. 0) if you want to run your model using cuda.

-To see options run:
+To see other options run:

 ```python3 main.py --help```